 These non-credit bearing certifications are free, year-long programs.
 Students are accepted as a cohort, complete a number of program requirements, and submit a culminating experience in order to fulfill requirements and earn the certification.
-The free application cycle for each certification opens at the start of the spring semester for the following academic year.
+The free application cycle for each certification opens during the spring semester for the following academic year.
 We currently offer the following certification programs: